The Elms College Counseling Center endeavors to empower students to accomplish their mental health, education, and career goals.

 We work to support students, further your growth, and give you a safe place to discuss dilemmas and concerns.
 We can help you cope with a variety of issues, from managing the challenges of college life, to navigating issues of personal development, to dealing with painful life events.

-The Counseling Center provides confidential counseling and psychotherapy to full-time Elms College students, at no charge.
+The Counseling Center provides confidential counseling and psychotherapy to full-time Elms College undergraduate students, at no charge.

 Some common student issues are: